rogmag/davinci-resolve-scripts/README.md

 DaVinci Resolve comes with binaries for libavcodec, libavformat and libavutil.

-This script is an example of how we can take advantage of having those libraries available to LuaJIT.
+This script is an example of how we can take advantage of having those libraries available to LuaJIT in Resolve.

 Specifically we'll use av_timecode_make_string() and av_timecode_init_from_string() to create and parse timecode.

 Be aware that DaVinci Resolve currently comes with libavutil-56, which creates incorrect timecode for 119.88fps drop frame (or any frame rate with drop frame above 59.94fps).

 ## Scripts/Utility/Grab Stills at Markers

-TODO
+A script that allows you to grab stills from timeline markers and optionally export them to a folder.

+This script also highlights an issue with scripting in Resolve.
+There's no way to lock the user interface while the script is running and if the user opens a modal window, like Project Settings, most of the scriptable operations will fail.
+What's even worse, if the automatic backup kicks in when a script is running, the script will also fail.

+Many functions in the Resolve API can return a status so you can check if it succeeded or not, but I think what we really need is a way to lock the GUI and for backups to be postponed while running.
+Just like what happens when you're rendering a file.

 ## Scripts/Utility/Timeline Duration